felixsuwarno/Google-Merchandise-Store-Purchase-Path-Attribution-Snowflake/readme.md

 <br>

-### BQ01 - How many sessions did purchasing visitors need to reach their first observed purchase?
+### BQ01 - What share of purchasing visitors converted in a single session vs multiple sessions ?

 Query logic:
 <p align="left">